Contributor Guidelines & Application Process

 - No plagiarism.
 Your content must be unique and your own.

 - No fluff.
-Share advice that is specific and practical, and that comes from experience.
+Share advice that is specific and practical.

-In summary: if you send us a vague, fluffy, irrelevant, or plagiarized content, we will politely decline your submission.
+In summary: if you send us plagiarized, recycled, generic, or fully content, we will politely decline your submission.

 Articles should be a minimum of 1,000 words.
 Ideal length is 1,500 words or more.